Imbored702/HTML-CSS-JS-Template/README.md

 # Digital Portfolio Demo

-A small, simple outline of my abominations made so far as a beginner coder.
+A small, simple outline of what I have made and my journey so far in learning web-development.